rafael1856/ai-chatsql/README.md

 # AI Database Chatbot
 This is a fork from https://github.com/sdw-online/ai-postgres-database-chatbot

 This is an AI chatbot that is able to answer any question about the information stored in a relational database.
 The chatbot created is plugged into a Postgres database.
+Additionally this version runs on a Docker container.
+Also postgress and pgadmin running on Docker.

 # Tools